wesbos/es6-articles/01 - var Scoping Refresher.md

 If you run this in your browser, you'll see we get 100, 200, which isn't a big deal.
 We're able to update them.
 You can also put a `var` in front of line 3 if you were to accidentally redeclare the variable.
 If you do, it won't do anything.
 It will work as you'd expect, but it won't yell at you for creating the same variable name twice in the same scope because `var` variables can be **updated** or **redefined**.

 We also need to remember how `var` variables are scoped. **Scoping** essentially means, "Where are these variables available to me?"
-In the case of `var` variables, they're **function scope**, which means that they are only available inside the function that they are created in.
+In the case of `var` variables, they're **function scope**, which means that they are only available inside the function  they are created in.
 However, if they are not declared in a function, then they are **globally scoped**, and they're available in the whole window.

-If I created a function and put my var width inside of it, and console logged the width, and then I were to run it?
+If I created a function and put my var width inside it, and console logged the width, and then I were to run it?
 Is that going to work?

 ```js
 function setWidth() {